 Realistic hair seems to be a great drawing challenge at first glance, but in reality, it can be pretty simple.
 If you know the basics and characteristic features of different hair types, it will be great fun drawing hair.
 Moreover, this knowledge will also help you a lot when drawing different hairstyles.

 I would recommend having a pencil and paper ready when reading this guide so that you can get directly into practice.
-Theory does not hurt, but we learn best to draw by drawing.

 In the portrait drawing, the light hits dark hair from above and forms two shiny rings in the hair: one sits directly at the roots, the second at the level of the forehead.

 If you like, you can draw a discreet mark with a light pencil where we want to put the shine.
 This mark should be so light that it disappears under the later lines.

 Next, draw individual lines that you let fade out inside the mark.
 It’s best to start with a light pencil and repeat the process with progressively darker pencils until you achieve the desired darkness.

 Let’s divide the different hair types into four categories and take a close look at what to look for when drawing a strand.